Self portrait as a doorway

 Because you are a fatherless boy who is now a father to himself

-Because the world will press its knees on your neck
+Because this world will press its knees on your neck

 And call it mercy